Skip to content

 What is the Deposit Unlock scheme?

-There is also a scheme run by the building industry called Deposit Unlocked, which makes it easier for lenders to offer 95% mortgages on new homes.
+The Deposit Unlock Scheme is a collaboration between the building industry and lenders which makes it easier for lenders to offer 95% mortgages on new homes.

 It offers participating mortgage lenders protection on their mortgages, so that they can lend at 95% on new-build housing.